CASE STUDY

 The Final Display

-We brought product stories to life with upscale vignettes, layered product storytelling with QR-enabled graphics leading to The Home Depot product pages, and motion-sensor dimmable lighting system that let shoppers try before they buy.
+We brought product stories to life with upscale vignettes, layered product storytelling with QR-enabled graphics leading to The Home Depot product webpages, and motion-sensor dimmable lighting system that let shoppers try before they buy.

 The final display used clean lines and warm tones to create contrast with the cluttered aisle environment.
 It was designed to scale nationally, while still feeling personal and brand-authentic.